BRANKO BARNIC, guitar

 OLGA SCHLOSSER, voice

 Russian-born Olga Schlosser started her musical education at the age of 6.
-After graduating from the Music School in Russia, she continued her musical education at the College of Music and Theater in Europe.
+After graduating from the Music School in Yekaterinburg, Russia, she continued her musical education at the Yekaterinburg Tchaikovsky Musical College.
 She has worked as a Soloist with Moscow's National Orchestra and has been involved in Music ministry at churches in both Russia and the US.

-Olga's teaching methods focuses on helping her students to find their unique voice as well as develop stage confidence, sense of style, artistic potential.
+In her teaching Olga Schlosser focuses on helping her students to find their unique voice as well as to develop stage confidence, musical style, and artistic potential.

 STELLA SOKOLOVSKY, piano